nrwl/nx/docs/shared/tutorials/react-standalone.md

 - `Does the "lint" script create any outputs?` - Enter nothing
 - `Would you like remote caching to make your build faster?` - Choose `Skip for now`

-We'll enable Nx Cloud and set up remote caching and distributed task execution later in the tutorial.
+We'll enable Nx Cloud and set up remote caching later in the tutorial.

 ## Caching Pre-configured